 The initial stage in Salesforce Bot Builder is to create an intent model with a manager, including incorporating chatbot response pauses to mimic human interactions.
 As previously mentioned, the next stage is to activate the bot and prepare it for training.
 The bot can train on a large body of previous agent training data within the Einstein Bot process.

 Salesforce offers Einstein Bots for Developers, which allows developers to undertake extensive custom code for highly complex bots.
-To access customer profiles and historical data, activate workflows, and save data collected in the user exchange, users can connect the bot to a wide range of Salesforce products and processes.
+Users can connect the bot to a wide range of Salesforce products and processes to access customer profiles and historical data, activate workflows, and save data collected in the user exchange.
 From here, the bot has complete access to Einstein’s entire power.

 Finally, Salesforce provides a dashboard for monitoring the bot’s performance after being deployed.